Testing Imprecise Hypotheses

-\paragraph{Lower bound on the free tolerance regime} We recall that for the free tolerance regime, \citet{ingsterTestingHypothesisWhich2001} proved that the upper bound in \zcref{lemma:upper_bound_lp_even} is sharp up to constants.
-While \citet{ingsterTestingHypothesisWhich2001} constructed lower bounds based on an explicit moment-matching distribution, we can use a similar argument as in \zcref{sec:functional_estimation_lb}, to exploit implicitly moment-matching distributions and verify the sharpness of the free tolerance region when $\epsilon_0 \asymp \sigma \cdot d^{1/2p}$.
+\paragraph*{Lower bound on the critical separation in the free tolerance regime} We recall that for the free tolerance regime, \citet{ingsterTestingHypothesisWhich2001} proved that the upper bound in Lemma \ref{lemma:upper_bound_lp_even} is sharp up to constants.
+While \citet{ingsterTestingHypothesisWhich2001} constructed lower bounds based on an explicit moment-matching distribution, we can use a similar argument as in Section \ref{sec:functional_estimation_lb}, to exploit implicitly moment-matching distributions and verify the sharpness of the free tolerance region when $\epsilon_0 \asymp \sigma \cdot d^{1/2p}$.

-First, we note that \zcref{thm:lower_bound_function_estimation_l1} can be easily generalized for any $\ell_p$ norm.
+First, we note that Theorem \ref{thm:lower_bound_function_estimation_l1} can be easily generalized for any $\ell_p$ norm.
 That is, any lower bound on the unconstrained moment-matching problem \eqref{eq:Mp} leads to a lower bound on the critical separation.
-The proof is deferred to \zcref{sec:moment_matching_lower_bounds}.
+The proof is deferred to Appendix \ref{sec:moment_matching_lower_bounds} of the supplementary material.

 \begin{theorem} Choose $\delta\geq 0$ and $L\geq1$ satisfying \eqref{eq:chi2_condition}.
 If $M_p(L)>0$, the critical separation for hypotheses \eqref{eq:gaussian_testing_lp} is lower bounded by \end{theorem}